perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - when car is selected through the F9 window, the car's brake line in the extended brake HUD is highlighted in yellow (by mbm_or)
 - removed bug in OR MG concerning display of ETCS gauge (by dennisat)
 - removed OR-MG specific bug not displaying some icons in TrackViewer (by dennisat)
-- UPDATED: improved distance management in roadcar camera
+- improved distance management in roadcar camera
-- UPDATED: animation of bell (now bell animation FPS can be tuned via .sd file)
+- animation of bell (now bell animation FPS can be tuned via .sd file)
-- NEW: signal script parser (by perpetualKid): reduces CPU time needed for signal management
+- signal script parser (by perpetualKid): reduces CPU time needed for signal management
-- NEW: removed bug in OR MG causing random crash in emitter code
+- UPDATED: bug correction in signal script parser (by perpetualKid)
-- NEW: first phase of wheel bearing management (by steamer_ctn)
+- NEW: second phase of wheel bearing management (by steamer_ctn)
+- NEW: bug fix for Italian signals not flashing (present also in standard OR)

 CREDITS